YzENT/COMP2042_CW2024/README.md

 - Created `getBossXCoordinate()` and `getBossYCoordinate()` to obtain coordinate of the boss.

 ### `Plane_User.java`
+- Modified default constructor to accept Stage as an argument.
 - Modified `updatePosition()` to introduce bounds on X-coordinate.
 - Modified `isMoving()` to also check for horizontalVelocity.
+- Modified `fireProjectile()` so that it plays a sound when firing projectiles.
 - Created `moveForward()` and `moveBackward()` for user to move horizontally.
 - Created `stopHorizontalMovement()` to stop user's horizontal movement.